European stocks hit by ripple effects from Apple

 second-quarter profit.

-little bit on the sales side of things, does tend to reverberate
+disappointed a little bit on the sales side of things, does tend

 "The Greek resolution is now largely priced into European